 “Sakura no Ha no Shiozuke” (桜の葉の塩漬け) are made by blanching and soaking the leaves of a “double cherry blossom tree” in a salt brine.
 Before using them, they should be soaked in fresh water for 1 hour to remove the excess salt and then gently dried with kitchen paper.

-- Wash the leaves with warm water and trim the stems.
+- Pick fresh leaves from a cherry blossom tree (don’t use fallen leaves), then wash them with warm water and trim the stems.

-- In a jug, mix 40g of salt with 100ml lukewarm water.
-Mix until the salt is completely dissolved.
+- In a jug, mix 40g of salt with 100ml warm water and mix until completely dissolved.

-- Stack the leaves and place them in ziplock bag.
+- Stack the leaves and place them in a ziplock bag.

-- Pour the salt brine over the leaves and seal the ziplock bag.
-Place it in the fridge under a weight for 1-2 days.
+- Pour the salt brine over the leaves, press them flat, and push the air out of the bag.
+Seal the bag and place it in the fridge under a weight for 1-2 days.

 - Use within one year.
 Soak in fresh clean water for 1 hour before using.